elGreato/savvy/README.md

 ### Requirements

 - Users must be able to login using a username and a password.
-- The system shall provide a remember me function for login data.
+- The system should provide a remember me function for login data.
-- If the password is forgotten, it should be possible to get a new one using email.
+- If the user forgets the password, the user should be able to get a new password by email.
 - The password must be securely stored.
-- There must be a database to store modules, comments and users.
+- There must be a database to store modules, comments, and users.
+- The database should store inscriptions and likes.
 - The system should provide a list of comments that where posted about a specific topic.
 - Users should be able to like comments.
 - Users must have the ability to edit and delete their own posts.
-- Users must be able to create modules including a name, a descirption and a value for the number of credits.
+- Users must be able to create modules which must contain a name, a descirption and a value for the number of credits.
 - Users must be able to update and delete the modules they have added.
 - The system shall provide the user with the information how many users have inscribed into a module.
 - The system shall be able to calculate the total of the ECTS points of all modules a user has selected.